MrRickSan/booking-automation/README.md

 protractor conf.js
 ```

-### 3. The reports are being be created inside reports folder after execution
+### 3. The reports are being be created inside reports folder after each execution

 ```
 /*/reports/